Steph-ohara/Horiseon/README.md

 # Stephanie O'Hara - Horiseon Mod 1 Challenge

+## Description

+Horiseon is a company that provides marketing services.
+Their website page features a navigation bar with links to it's services and benfits sections, an attractive hero and an aside bar listing additional services.

+## Screenshots

 ## Changes to HTML File

 * Cleaned up code with proper spacing.